 It is also approved for use in a variety of products and materials, including sunscreen, toothpaste and pharmaceuticals.

-Is titanium dioxide production safe?
+Is TiO2 production safe?

 In nature, titanium is often associated with other common elements such as iron.
 Two methods are used to separate these substances to form pure TiO2: a sulphate process and a chloride process.

-Both SEVESO and Responsible Care® help ensure sustainable production and improvements to how TiO2 is manufactured.
+Both Seveso and Responsible Care® help ensure sustainable production and improvements to how TiO2 is manufactured.
 Life Cycle Assessment has been carried out to measure the environmental impact of manufacturing titanium dioxide.

 Find out more about the sustainability measures.